Qnnie/AnimeTierList/README.md

 NOTE
 ------------------------------
-Manga only works for MAL atm
+Manga only works for MAL atm and lists cap at 900.

 About
 ------------------------------